Leslie Lynch King Sr.: Later years and death

 Gerald Ford's mother and stepfather did not tell him of his biological father until shortly before he turned fifteen, in 1928.
 Ford described his biological father as "a carefree, well-to-do man who didn't really give a damn about the hopes and dreams of his firstborn son".
 Ford's paternal grandfather, Charles Henry King, took care of his first grandson and paid Ford's mother child support until shortly before his death in 1930.
-After Charles' death, Leslie inherited $50,000 ($687,000 in 2016 dollars), and Dorothy got a judgment from Nebraska courts to force him to pay support.
+After Charles' death, Leslie inherited $50,000 ($988,661 in 2026 dollars), and Dorothy got a judgment from Nebraska courts to force him to pay support.
 King was living in Wyoming, outside of Nebraska's legal jurisdiction, and refused.

 King met his first-born son again when Ford was a sophomore in high school.
 King came to Michigan to pick up a new car and visited Ford where the future president was working at a restaurant in Grand Rapids.
 They had a superficial conversation.
 King, who had never paid child support, handed Ford $25.
-It is believed that the two had no further contact, although it is also reported that Ford visited King Sr. one summer at King's spacious home in Wyoming when Ford was working at Yellowstone, and that King once visited his son at Yale when Ford was assistant football coach there.
+It is reported that Ford visited King Sr. one summer at King's spacious home in Wyoming when Ford was working at Yellowstone, and that King once visited his son at Yale when Ford was assistant football coach there.

 In 1939, King moved from his home in Riverton, Wyoming, to Lincoln, Nebraska.
 In Nebraska, he was arrested for failing to pay alimony, particularly what was due after the death of King's father in 1930.

 King died on February 18, 1941, in Tucson, Arizona.
 He was buried in Forest Lawn Memorial Park, in Glendale, California, near his parents.